HL7/fhir-mCODE-ig/input/pagecontent/index.md

 ### Credits

-The authors gratefully acknowledge the leadership of Dr. Monica Bertagnolli, former ASCO President (currently NCI Director) and Dr. Jay Schnitzer, MITRE's Chief Technology and Chief Medical Officer.
+The authors gratefully acknowledge the leadership of Dr. Monica Bertagnolli, former ASCO President and NCI Director (currently NIH Director) and Dr. Jay Schnitzer, MITRE's Chief Technology and Chief Medical Officer.
 The ASCO/CancerLinQ team was led by Dr. Robert Miller.
 Dr. Travis Osterman of Vanderbilt University leads the CodeX Executive Committee.
 Dr. Sanjay Aneja leads the mCODE Technical Review Group.
 Dr. Charles Mayo of University of Michigan, Randi Kudner of ASTRO, and Martin von Siebenthal of Varian made significant contributions to the much improved radiotherapy portion of this IG.
 Wendy J. Blumenthal and Wendy Sharber of CDC provided essential input helping align mCODE with cancer registry reporting requirements.

 The authors recognize HL7 sponsorship and input from [Clinical Interoperability Council](http://www.hl7.org/Special/committees/cic/index.cfm), with special thanks to Laura Heermann Langford, Russell Leftwich, and James McClay.
 The [HL7 Clinical Genomics Work Group](https://confluence.hl7.org/display/CGW) has been a consistent and constructive partner during this project.
 Lloyd McKenzie and Grahame Grieve contributed to mCODE in countless ways with their outstanding energy and dedication.

 Andre Quina and Nichole Ng guide the overall mCODE effort at MITRE.
-Key MITRE contributors include Mark Kramer, May Terry, Max Masnick, Saul Kravitz, Su Chen, Rute Martins, Chris Moesel, Caroline Potteiger, Anthony DiDonato, and Sharon Sebastian.
-Su Chen leads the [CodeX FHIR Accelerator](https://confluence.hl7.org/display/COD/CodeX+Home), a member-driven community accelerating implementation around mCODE standard.
+Key MITRE contributors include Mark Kramer, May Terry, Dave Hill, Max Masnick, Saul Kravitz, Su Chen, Rute Martins, Chris Moesel, Caroline Potteiger, Anthony DiDonato, and Sharon Sebastian.
+Saneel Vasram leads the [CodeX FHIR Accelerator](https://confluence.hl7.org/display/COD/CodeX+Home), a member-driven community accelerating implementation around mCODE standard.
 Capability statements were rendered with tools developed by Eric Haas and modified by Corey Spears.
 Max Masnick wrote the [Data Dictionary generator](https://github.com/HL7/fhir-mCODE-ig/tree/master/data-dictionary) (now known as the IG Summary Tool)

 ### Contact Information